chronark/swapchain/docs/docs/product-documentation.md

 - The following product documentation is based upon the technical documentation guideline of altexsoft (2019 [1]).

-//- Chapters marked with "***" are not specified yet due to the necessity of further planning and will be completed upon the final release.

 ### 1.2.
 Definitions, Acronyms, Abbreviations

 AMOS   -   Agile methods and Open-Source Software